wotkad/wotkad/README.md

 # About Me

 Hi there 👋.
-My name is Konstantion, I live in Thailand, Phuket 🇹🇭 and I’m the maintainer of [**Rise**](https://github.com/wotkad/rise) project and a member of the [**Ramotion**](https://www.ramotion.com) team where I primarily contribute as part of the Front-End Developer.
+My name is Konstantin, I live in Thailand, Phuket 🇹🇭 and I’m the maintainer of [**Rise**](https://github.com/wotkad/rise) project and a member of the [**Ramotion**](https://www.ramotion.com) team where I primarily contribute as part of the Front-End Developer.
 I also work on a number of other open source projects, mostly in the JavaScript ecosystems.

 I find myself most passionate about helping people learn about technology and how it can help improve their process and workflows.
 I like to do so through software projects that are well designed, tested, performant, and maintained in a way that advocates for great experiences for all involved.